evennia/evennia/docs/source/Contributing-Docs.md

 You can point to sub-sections (headings) in a document by using a single `#` and the name of the heading, replacing spaces with dashes.
 So to refer to a heading `## Cool Stuff` inside `My-Document` would be a link `[cool stuff](My-Document#Cool-Stuff)`.
+This is why headings must be uniquely named within on document.

 - `[linktext][linkref]` - refer to a reference defined later in the document.

 Urls can get long and if you are using the same url in many places it can get a little cluttered.
 So you can also put the url as a 'footnote' at the end of your document and refer to it by putting your reference within square brackets `[ ]`.
 Here's an example:

 ```